Jelle's Marble Runs: Marble ManiaX

 Marble ManiaX was a series of extreme sports marble competition, featuring a number of structures built from various materials, including K'Nex.
 This series was sponsored by record label Spinning Records.
 And a total of eight teams participated in this tournament series, including three classic Marble League teams.

 The Purple Rockets ended up winning with 2 points more than the Constrictors, and were invited to compete in the Marble League Showdown that same year, joining the league in a 4-team expansion.

 Marble League All-Stars

-The Marble League All-Stars was a competition held between 16 of the teams in the history of the league, held in the aftermath of the 2024 Marble League.
-The competition was won by reigning Marble League Champions Team Momo, with the Savage Speeders finishing 2nd place and the Minty Manics finished 3rd place, while the Balls of Chaos finished last place.
+The Marble League All-Stars was a competition held between 16 of the most successful or iconic teams in the history of the league, held in the aftermath of the 2024 Marble League.
+The competition was won by reigning Marble League Champions Team Momo, with the Savage Speeders finishing 2nd place and the Minty Maniacs finishing 3rd place, while the Balls of Chaos finished dead last.